Tata AIG suspends cashless services at Max Hospitals across India - www.lokmattimes.com

 Tata AIG suspends cashless services at Max Hospitals across India

-New Delhi, Sep 26 After Star Health, Niva Bupa, and Care Health, Tata AIG has become the fourth health insurer to suspend cashless facility at Max Hospitals.
+New Delhi, Sep 26 Tata AIG has suspended the cashless facility at Max Hospitals across India.
+It has become the third health insurer after Star Health and Niva Bupa.

-While Star Health and Niva Bupa have suspended the facility for all 22 Max Hospitals across the country, CARE's cashless claim suspension is limited to Max Hospitals in Delhi NCR.
+Star Health and Niva Bupa suspended the facility for all 22 Max Hospitals across the country.
+Notably, Max Hospitals has suspended Care Health’s cashless claim suspension at Max Hospitals in Delhi NCR.

 In a statement, Max Hospitals said that Tata AIG suspended cashless services at its hospitals from September 10.
 It added that the insurer also demanded an abrupt downward tariff revision.